sabhisharma-ise/memory-in-the-shell/README.md

     - Start a PostgreSQL database and initialize it with the required table structure.
     - Start the Express server.

-2. Access the Application:

-    - The API will be available at http://localhost:3000.

-3. Stopping the application: To stop the application, press Ctrl+C in the terminal where it’s running, then run:
+2. Stopping the application: To stop the application, press Ctrl+C in the terminal where it’s running, then run:

     ```bash
     docker-compose down